-Founded by Alek Sigley in Australia in 2013, and joined by Peter Sukonek as partner in 2014, Tongil Tours is committed to helping friends from all over the world experience North Korea tours that are safe, educational, and unforgettable.
+Founded by Alek Sigley in Australia in 2013, Tongil Tours is committed to helping friends from all over the world experience North Korea travel that is safe, educational, and unforgettable.

 “Tongil” (통일/統一) means “unification” in Korean.
 It expresses the hope of the Korean people that those on both sides of the peninsula will one day put aside their differences to build a common future together as one country again.
 To us, “Tongil” represents a desire to bring people from different cultures together to foster friendship, mutual understanding and fun.

 Our Approach To North Korea Tours